-To use the Data Partition node to partition the input data into training and validation sets, complete the following steps:
+To use the Data Partition node to partition the input data into training and validation sets:

 - 1. Select the Sample tab on the Toolbar. - 2.
 Select the Data Partition node icon.
 Drag the node into the Diagram Workspace. - 3.
-Connect the DONOR_RAW_DATA input data source node to the Data Partition node. - Note: Several nodes can be connected to the same node.
-In this example, the DONOR_RAW_DATA input data source node is connected to both the StatExplore node and the Data Partition node.
+Connect the StatExplore node to the Data Partition node.